mayurparve/electron-uglifier/README.md

 uglifier options are read from an electron_uglifier.json file in the application's repository.

 {
     "verifyConfig": true | false, // Whether to verify configuration before starting build.
 (Default: true) "archiveOutput": true | false, // Whether to archive electron packager output for Windows and Linux.
 (Default: true) "platforms": [], // Array or platforms to compile for.
 Supported options: win32, linux, darwin "arch": "", // Architecture options Windows (also known as win32, for x86, x86_64, and arm64 architectures), macOS (also known as darwin) / Mac App Store (also known as mas)* (for x86_64 and arm64 architectures), Linux (for x86, x86_64, armv7l, arm64, and mips64el architectures).
     "uglifyList": [], // Array of paths to uglify.
 JavaScript and CSS files are supported (use / for directory e.g. app/).
     "ignoreList": [], // Array of files to ignore (use / for directory e.g. app/).
     "versionString": { // Object containing electron packager settings for Windows build.
         "CompanyName": "Company",
         "FileDescription": "Application description.",
         "OriginalFilename": "Filename.exe",
         "ProductName": "Product",
         "InternalName": "Internal Name"
     }
 }

 ## Output

-The uglifier temporary files are saved to .\app.

-## Output

 The uglifier output of each platform from electron-packager is saved to .\releases.

+## Sample Structure

+|-- app //can be any custom name
+    |-- //Your application code here
+    |-- electron_uglifier.json
+|-- interim //The uglifier temporary files are saved to .\interim.
+|-- releases //The uglifier output of each platform from electron-packager is saved to .\releases.

+## How to run

+Open Command prompt or Terminal and run

+electron-uglifier app
+//app will your application directory

 ## Third Party Libraries